 Public Events Board

 The number, variety, scope, and complexity of events occurring on the Biola University campus increase significantly each year.
 In order to maximize the success of these events, foster cooperation, resolve conflicts, and enhance our overall professionalism, a basic system of coordination and scheduling is imperative.
-This responsibility is delegated to the Public Events Board (PEB), working in concert with the Campus Coordinator, under a mandate from the Office of the Provost.
+This responsibility is delegated to the Public Events Board (PEB), working in concert with the Campus Coordinator, under a mandate from University Communications & Marketing.
 This document explains the policies and procedures pertaining to events and their scheduling.

 The PEB, in cooperation with the Campus Coordinator, is responsible for the approval of all proposed events at Biola University.
 The key factor in this goal to avoid scheduling conflicts is the careful coordination of university events.
 (See the following: “What if there are problems with a proposed event?”)

 Proposed events are examined and screened in light of Biola’s mission and calendar.
 No major event may be confirmed and scheduled without the approval of the Public Events Board and the Campus Coordinator.
-The Public Events Board is appointed by and reports to the Provost.
+The Public Events Board is appointed by and reports to the Vice President of University Communications & Marketing.

 University Event Scheduling Policy